Dana Mladin

 We came by train, and for us, it was a super cool trip.

-Later, I went back twice for work (in 2019 and 2022) and once just for fun, for Robbie Williams‘ concert.
+Later, I went back twice for work (in 2019 and 2022) and twice just for fun, for Robbie Williams‘ concert.

-In short: one hour flight from Bucharest, a taxi from the airport – 13,200 forints (about 34 euros) and, in 25 minutes, I arrive in the Chain Bridge area, in a room with a view of the Danube.
+One hour flight from Bucharest, a taxi from the airport (about 35 euros) and, in 30 minutes, I arrive in the Chain Bridge area, a place where I like to start exploring the city on foot.

 Budapest is divided by the Danube into two different cities.
 (In fact, they were actually two independent cities.)